me-anant/DataStructuresAndAlgorithms/README.md

 Try not to cheat and copy paste code, but try to do it on your self together with the needed research ofcourse.

-Good luck, for you and for me, because in all honesty I am a newbie myself to this so do not feel you can not do this or it is too hard, just do and have fun.
+Good luck and have fun.

 # Get Started
 - Fork this repository